SolidWallOfCode/txn_box/doc/directive.en.rst

    :emphasize-lines: 2,7

-In the first highlighted line, the configuration context is used to parse the feature format, which is passed back as an :code:`Rv<Extractor::Format>` pair.
+In the first highlighted line, the configuration context is used to parse the feature format, which is passed back as an :code:`Rv<Extractor::Expr>` pair.
 This type provides tuple support which, for C++17, allows the return to picked apart easily into those two components.
 If there's a problem, an additional note is added to the :code:`Errata` and then that is passed back.
 Otherwise the feature format is marked to force a string output in the second highlighted line.
 E.g. if the extractor is